cristianoCatolico/owasp-cli/README.md

 - Replace the `--target` value with the URL you want to scan.
 It is required
 - The `--output` flag specifies the file where the scan result will be saved.
 It is optional.
 - The `--timeout` flag sets the maximum scan duration in seconds before the process is canceled.
 It is optional.
+- The `--user` flag sets the user for authenticate.
+Should be together with the password flag.
+It is optional.
+- The `--password` flag sets the password for authenticate.
+Should be together with the user flag.
+It is optional.
+- The `--type` flag sets the type of scan.
+By default is active.
+We can specify to be passive.
+It is optional.